LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 - Def.
 A parser is a component that takes the tokens produced by the lexer as input and builds a parse tree based on the input.
   - Parser: Tokens → Parse Tree
 - There are two kinds of parser: LL and LR (Bison use this type of parser).
 The main difference between these two is the analysis strategy (parsing procedure).
-- Consider this simple grammar for calculator:
+- Consider this simple grammar for a numerical calculator:
 ```
 E → E + T | T
 T → T ∗ F | F